Simon Rogers (publisher)

 Simon J Rogers is a software developer and publisher who has worked primarily on cartography software and role-playing games.

 Career

-Simon Rogers and Mark Fulford formed ProFantasy Software in 1993 to create a professional map-making program for RPGs, the result being Campaign Cartographer (1993).
+Simon Rogers and Mark Fulford founded the company ProFantasy Software in 1993 to publish Campaign Cartographer (1993) as a professional map-making program marketed to role-playing game players.
 Pelgrane Press was formed in 1999, and was initially owned by Rogers, ProFantasy Software, and Sasha Bilton.
-Rogers acquired the license to Jack Vance's world of the Dying Earth for use by this brand-new roleplaying company, which published The Dying Earth Roleplaying Game in 2001.
+Rogers acquired the license to the Dying Earth world by Jack Vance for use by Pelgrane Press, which published The Dying Earth Roleplaying Game in 2001.